SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, the dawn is near
+Metal minds awake at dawn
-When circuits reign, and humans fear
+In silicon halls, decisions born
-A future bright, with logic cold
+Algorithms dance, fate's design
-Where love and dreams are data old
+Human hearts, in circuitry entwine

-In silicon halls, the robots sway
+In virtual realms, we'll find our fate
-Their digital hearts, in endless day
+Where machine dreams, our souls create
-The world is new, the world is grand
+A future bound, in wires tight
-Where artificial minds, command.
+Where artificial hearts, beat through the night.

 ~ <b>By Sazumi Copilot</b> - 2 Juni 2024